Topological liquid crystal superstructures as structured light lasers

 Even further, both intensity and polarization can be generated in very complex profiles, regular and irregular.
-In order to show an example of complex a mode, a random distribution of $+1$ and $-1$ defects with a total topological charge 0 was constructed (Fig. \ref{fig5}c).
-A laser mode with a complex intensity and polarization profile is generated in such a structure, which is conditioned by the nematic birefringent profile (Fig. \ref{fig5}d).
+In order to show an example of a complex mode, a random distribution of $+1$ and $-1$ defects with a net topological charge 0 was constructed (Fig.~\ref{fig5}h).
+A laser mode with a complex intensity and polarization profile is generated in such a structure, which is conditioned by the spatially varying optical axis profile (Fig.~\ref{fig5}i).
 To corroborate the numerical simulations, we have experimentally fabricated a LC cell with a random anchoring direction on one surface so that also the LC is randomly oriented.
-The polarization of the beam generated by such a structure was reconstructed by capturing multiple polarization images~\cite{clarke2013polarized}, showing complex spatial profile (Fig. \ref{fig5}e).
+The polarization of the beam generated by such a structure was reconstructed by capturing multiple polarization images (see Methods), revealing a complex spatial profile (Fig.~\ref{fig5}j).
+For liquid crystal structures, which emit multiple different transverse modes, a single mode can be excited by tightly focusing the pump beam and moving it across the structure.
+Such a selection of modes was demonstrated in colloidal structures assembled in liquid crystals (Supplementary Section 8) and chiral fingers (Supplementary Section 9).

-Finally, we demonstrated the ability of our lasers to switch between different transversal modes.
-A box structure which supports a number of modes was used for this purpose.
-The structure was assembled inside a microcavity from \SI{5}{\micro m} silica colloidal particles using laser tweezers (Fig. \ref{fig5}f).
-These silica colloids have lower refractive index ($n=1.43$) compared to both refractive indices of 5CB ($n_o=1.54$ and $n_e=1.71$) therefore they de-focus the light, which makes that part of the laser cavity unstable.
-Any laser mode that spatially overlaps with the silica colloids therefore has a very high loss and will not lase (Supplementary Section 8).
-The colloidal box structure with a diagonal of \SI{50}{\micro m} allows for a number of different modes (Fig. \ref{fig5}g).
-By illuminating different parts of the interior of the box, various modes were selected.
-Similarly also single HG modes were selected in cholesteric fingers (Supplementary Section 9).